dlr-gtlab/gtlab-core/docs/user/workflows/graph-based/01_creating_graphs.rst

    :alt: Adding a new category to the package

 .. note::
-   Graph objects on the same level cannot be named the same.
+   Category objects on the same level cannot be named the same.
 The object names should update automatically to create unqiue names.

 To create a new graph, right-click the desired category and select *Add Graph*.
 Enter the name of the graph and confirm.